awsdocs/aws-app-mesh-user-guide/doc_source/getting-started-kubernetes.md

    kubectl create ns appmesh-system
    ```

 1. Set the following variables for use in later steps\.
-Replace `cluster-name` and `region-code` with the values for your existing cluster\.
+Replace `cluster-name` and `Region-code` with the values for your existing cluster\.

    ```
    export CLUSTER_NAME=cluster-name
-   export AWS_REGION=region-code
+   export AWS_REGION=Region-code
    ```

 1. \(Optional\) If you want to run the controller on Fargate, then you need to create a Fargate profile\.
 If you don't have `eksctl` installed, see [Installing or Upgrading `eksctl`](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html#installing-eksctl) in the *Amazon EKS User Guide*\.
 If you'd prefer to create the profile using the console, see [Creating a Fargate profile](https://docs.aws.amazon.com/eks/latest/userguide/fargate-profile.html#create-fargate-profile) in the *Amazon EKS User Guide*\.